kuali/kc/CITI.md

 Institutional Username

 To map CITI training data to Person Training records, mapping entries must be created.
-These records map the combination of group, curriculum, and stage to training code.
+These records map the combination of group and stage to training code.
 The maintenance table for this is located within the System Admin section of the Kuali Research portal.
 If mapping data is not present and CITI integration is turned on mapping records will automatically be created without training codes selected.